khannarashi/SQL_Projects/README.md

 # SQL_Projects

-Small codes of SQL Projects
+Small codes of SQL Projects (from HackerRank)